 The highest grossing famous filmmaker of all time, Spielberg has truly changed film and the way cinema is seen as an event through the course of his incredible 30+ feature film career.
 Spielberg transitioned the modern movie world from that of the dying old Hollywood of the ‘50s and ‘60s.
 His fantastic understanding of audience pathos and catharsis has led him to the hearts of millions of families.
 He has so many classics that even somebody who doesn’t watch movies could name them!
 Spielberg has also impressed in his career with his ethical decisions, such as taking no pay from the film Schindler’s List (1993) and setting up The Righteous Persons Foundation (to which he donated $53 million).
 Spielberg did not get a film degree until 2002, which was 20 years after the release of E.T in 1982!

-Jordan Peele is another young filmmaker with only a few features under his belt (Get Out, 2017 and Us, 2019).
+Jordan Peele is one of the young famous African American filmmakers with only a few features under his belt (Get Out, 2017 and Us, 2019).
 However, like Greta Gerwig, Peele has an incredibly high success rate.
-Get Out won large at the 90th Oscars too, with Peele becoming the first person of colour to win the award for best original screenplay.
+Get Out won large at the 90th Oscars too, with Peele becoming the first person of color to win the award for best original screenplay.
 Promoting diversity in his films, Peele’s importance in the film industry cannot be underestimated.
 Peele transitioned from a comic and actor in his earlier career to a filmmaker, and has mentioned in interviews that he sees no turning back to acting as directing for him is “just more fun”.
 Peele’s time on the Key and Peele show and roles in Toy Story 4 among other hit movies may make him one of the most famous directors on this list.

 James Cameron knows how to make a hit film.
 Titanic, Avatar, Terminator… the list is seemingly never ending.
 So much of Cameron’s reputation comes from his ability to make films that have widespread accessibility to all of their potential viewers.
 Most of his tales are timeless, whilst simultaneously being steeped in atmosphere.
 He has less of a signature auteur style than many other big names on this list, however his adaptability may just be his greatest achievement, never failing to provide success to the studio with his films grossing $6,000,000,000 worldwide.
 Cameron did not take a degree in film, but studied English and Physics at Fullerton College.